CarloAndreaDeFilippo/ScatteringSimulator/README.md

 C++11 program for simulating scattering in a system of particles with different shapes, parallelized with OpenMP.

+> **Experimental CUDA support** is available for accelerating the computation of the scattering density on NVIDIA GPUs.
+The CUDA backend is optional, disabled by default, and currently considered experimental.

 ## Theoretical background

 Each particle in the system is represented by a random cloud of scattering points.
 The program computes the static structure factor of the input set of particles [^1]: